vkhorikov/EFCoreEncapsulation/README.md

 Welcome to Encapsulating EF Core Usage
 =====================

-This is the source code for my Pluralsight course Encapsulating EF Core Usage [link is coming soon][L1]
+This is the source code for my Pluralsight course [Encapsulating EF Core Usage][L1]

 How to Get Started
 --------------